= Address = Phone Number = Web site

 Some of the freshest seafood in Jacksonville and if you like oysters, you really have a good selection.
 This is a proton favorite.
 We like it so much we go there as a group on one of our Thursday dinner outings.

 A fabulous mix of authentic Middle Eastern and traditional American foods, everything is made fresh, fresh, fresh.
 While the interior of the restaurant is bland, tasty favorites like the Philly Cheese Steak, Gyro Wrap, and Greek Salad keep your taste buds interested.
-The menu also features such as kibi, falafels, taboule, and grape leaves, as well as burgers, hot wings, and platters.
+The menu also features items such as kibi, falafels, taboule, and grape leaves, as well as burgers, hot wings, and platters.
 Construction on the back patio seating area is well underway, which will feature covered seating and fountain area.

 The saying, "don't judge a book by its cover" fits here.
 Although the Mexican restaurant is tiny and looks a bit cliché, the food is very good!
 The covered outdoor seating across from Confederate Park is relaxing.
 Grab a bite to eat and take a stroll through the park; stop and smell the roses, literally, at the rose arbor.
-Right down the street from Florida Proton, Hola! is a good choice if you have a Mexican food craving.
+Right down the street from the Institute, Hola! is a good choice if you have a Mexican food craving.

 This urban eatery offers a tasty menu of Mediterranean Cuisine.
 The atmosphere is casual so you can certainly lean back in your chair and enjoy yourself without hesitation.
 Wraps, salads, burgers, paninis and vegetarian dishes make up the bulk of the menu with other traditional Mediterranean and American items as well.
 Jerry, the owner and chef, is a very gracious host and would love to talk philosophy with you, given the chance.
 However, it's a very popular breakfast and lunch destination for downtowners so he's usually busy in the kitchen.